 Ways to Cure Homesickness

-Stay in touch with peeps from home.
+Stay in touch with people from home.

 This will really help ease you into your new home, before you’ve made any new friends or really gotten accustomed to your surroundings.
-It is not an exaggeration to say that when I move to a new place, The BFF can expect daily emails, detailing the weird new food I’ve eaten, my most recent cultural faux pas and the caliber of fashion in my new home.
+It is not an exaggeration to say that when I move to a new place, my best friend can expect daily emails, detailing the new food I’ve eaten, my most recent cultural faux pas and the caliber of fashion in my new home.

 Think about what you’re really homesick for

 Of course, you probably miss all of these things in varying amounts, but it can be helpful to parcel them out and decide what you miss the most.
 If you really miss your friends and family, Facetime ’em.

 Create a go-to homesickness ‘first-aid kit’

 When you feel a bout of homesickness coming on (mine usually came around 2 pm on overcast Sundays) turn to your fail proof treatment.
 This might be a comfort food from home coupled with familiar TV shows or movies and a call home.
 Or it might be a visit to a mall or an ice skating rink or a national park.

 Try to push through it

 Get out an explore your new home, even if it’s just for a few hours at a time.
 Limit yourself to a few phone calls per week and one session of emailing per day.
 Try not to compare this new place to home.
 More likely than not, they’re apples and oranges.